On this page...

 So, what shall it be?
 Prophecy, or history lesson?

 Imagine being among the religious leadership of the Judeans around 30 AD.
-Read these words again from that perspective and see if anyone comes to mind:
+Read these words of Isaiah again from that perspective and see if anyone comes to mind:

 For you have said in your heart: ‘I will ascend into heaven, I will exalt my throne...
 I will ascend above the heights of the clouds, I will be like the Most High.’
 Yet you shall be brought down to Sheol, To the lowest depths of the Pit.